 An “all in one” installer for Windows is available that installs Photini and all its dependencies.
-Users of other operating systems will need to install the following:
+Some Linux distributions include Photini in their standard “repository”.
+Users of other operating systems will need to install at least the following:

-For details of how to download and install these, please see the installation documentation.
+For a full list of dependencies, please see the installation documentation.

-This program is still under development and, like all other software, it has bugs.
+This program, like all software, may have bugs.
 Before using it be sure to back up all your photographs (you do this anyway, right?) as I can’t guarantee you won’t accidentally damage them.

 Photini’s documentation is at http://photini.readthedocs.io/.
 It includes detailed installation instructions and a full user manual.